aamadeira/blog/src/data/blog/hello-world.md

 ## Master's Degree

 After a successful Bachelor's degree, it was time to **start** my Master's.
-I got into my university of choice for my Bachelor's _(the one I wasn't able to enter initially because my grades weren't that great)_ and it was like getting kicked in the butt.
+I got into my university of choice for my Bachelor's _(the one I wasn't able to enter initially because my grades weren't that great)_, which was one of the most prestigious universities in Portugal.

+### The Disappointment 😤

+It was like getting kicked in the butt.
 I went there with the goal of specializing in something within the Computer Science field.

-### The Disappointment 😤

-But that course had **Math again** _(I'm good at math, but I thought I was past that)_, and every class felt like an intro class.
+But that program had **Math again** _(I'm good at math, but I thought I was past that)_, and every class felt like an intro class.
 They were completely useless, at least for my learning method.
 I was going to **2-hour classes** and just sitting there listening to lectures about theory without any practical application.

 > I wanted to DO stuff.
 I wanted to LEARN.